MatthijsvdWielen/firely-docs-simplifier/simplifierProjects.rst

 Canonical base urls
 -------------------
 Project owners can customize their base canonical URLs to brand their projects.
 Canonical URLs of resources will only be valid if they match the canonical base URL of their project.
-Make note that by choosing a canonical URL you are also certifying that it is within your rights to do so.
+For more information see our documentation on :ref:`Canonical Claims. <Canonical_Claims>`

 Import log
 ----------